SwapnilShahGit/SIP/README.md

 	- Would be very useful for students and would help the productivity of workers
 	- We can also have an option to SMS or EMAIL the users to remind them of the event

+Schedule Maker/Calendar
+- Length of Tasks
+- Creating a schedule for different things
+- Can schedule around events and specified breaks
+- Include reminders
+- Social media aspect where you can share your calendar and others view it, or create a shared calendar where group members can edit and update.
+- Maybe link it to university/enterprise use